Our Chief Executive

 Leslie received her OBE in the 2010 Queen's Birthday Honours List for services to homeless people.

 She has degrees from the London School of Economics and Birkbeck College, London University.
-Until recently she was a trustee of Bliss, the special care baby charity and is a governor of Oxford Brookes University.
+She is Deputy Chair of the Board of Governors for Oxford Brookes University, a non-executive member of the Home Group Board and Chair of a small charity, Newborns Vietnam.
+Until recently she was a trustee of Bliss, the special care baby charity.